ssiegmund/monthly_data/2021_07_cameras/notebook/cameras_clean.md

 | 12  |       Dimensions        |                          numerical, metric in mm, width of the camera dimensions                           |                       a few, MAR                        |               no                |
 | 13  |          Price          |                         numerical, metric in unknown currency, price when released                         |                           non                           |               no                |

--   missing values are in rows 346 and 347, we will just drop them, since there is no need for the data set to be complete (actually it is incomplete by nature), and there are still enough observations, also they seem to be missing at random
+-   missing values with NA are in rows 346 and 347, but there are a lot more 0 which are mostly not missing at random (MAR), but some times they do, later we will replace the 0 with NA, but for investigation not drop or impute them
 -   no duplicated rows
--   no changes were made to data set
--   added a variable which gives the percentage of the sup\_waste from the produced polymers
+-   cleaning:
+    -   replace 0 with NA, since these entries would disturb the picture of the data set otherwise, except for Effective pixels column
+    -   get clean column names with janitor package, without () and white space
+    -   column Model serves as unique identifier, and thus can be set as row name (number)
+-   added variables:
+    -   we can get the brand from the model name as a new variable (categorical, no order)

 ## load packages